wabbit-corp/kappa/Spec.md

 * Anonymous record patterns `(f1 = p1, ..., fk = pk)` where each `pi` is irrefutable and the scrutinee type is a record type containing fields `f1..fk` (extra fields are allowed and ignored)

-Constructor patterns (including named record constructor patterns such as `C { ... }`) are considered irrefutable for `let` bindings in v0.1 unless the compiler can establish (via definitional equality / index unification) that the scrutinee’s type has exactly one possible constructor at the binding site.
+Constructor patterns are refutable for `let` bindings unless the compiler can prove the scrutinee type has exactly one constructor at the binding site (via definitional equality / index unification).
+Only in that provable-single-constructor case may a constructor pattern be treated as irrefutable.

 Implementations must reject any `let pat = expr` binding whose `pat` is not irrefutable for the inferred/annotated type of `expr`.